Configurations, platforms, and profiles

 - To configure the settings for a solution-level build configuration (i.e., a solution configuration/platform combination), select the configuration and platform in the first two fields of the Configuration Manager window (i.e., make it the active configuration/platform).
 Then select project configuration/platform settings for each project in the solution.
 You can exclude a project by clearing the Build option for the project.

 - To set the active configuration/platform combination, use the "Active solution configuration" and "Active solution platform" fields in Configuration Manager (or use the configuration and platform fields on the Visual Studio toolbar).

-- To create or modify a profile for a .NET Core or .NET Standard project, use the Debug page of Project Designer.
+- To create or modify a profile for a .NET Core or .NET Standard project, use the Debug page of project properties.
 The Profile field near the top of the page determines which profile the settings on that page will apply to.
 The New and Delete buttons next to the Profile field enable you to create and delete profiles.